Hailgrim/Admin-Panel/README.md

 # /etc/hosts on Linux
 127.0.0.1 localhost.com
 127.0.0.1 www.localhost.com
-127.0.0.1 nuxt.localhost.com
+127.0.0.1 vue.localhost.com
 127.0.0.1 api.localhost.com
 ```

 After that, you must add the self-signed certificate to your browser as a certificate authority
-(in this case, it is the `./nginx/ssl/myCA.pem` file).
+(in this case, it is the `infrastructure/nginx/ssl/myCA.pem` file).
 Or just use your own purchased domain and certificate for it.

-Some startup parameters can be edited in the `./.env` file.
+Some startup parameters can be edited in the `.env` file.

 ## Project launch